GordiArtur/AI_Abalone/README.md

 # Development Branch

 This is the main development branch.
 Generally here's how git flow works:
-1) Create a new branch based off of the development branch (Name it based off of what you are doing)
+1) Create a new branch based off of the development branch (Name it based off of what you are doing, see: Git Conventions)
 2) Code whatever you want on your own personal devevopment branch
 3) Make a pull request to merge your changes onto the development branch
 4) Ask a peer to review the code before merging.
 (DO NOT MERGE YOUR OWN CODE)